<- Back to main blog

 • API documentation for new endpoints

-The mentor remains available but shifts from active guidance to on-demand support.
+The mentor remains accessible, transitioning from active guidance to support as needed.

 By now, the writer should operate as a full team member: